-H. Student Eligibility for Co-Curricular Activities
+G. Student Eligibility for Co-Curricular Activities

-In order to be eligible to participate in any co-curricular activities (such as sports, yearbook, drama, etc.), students must maintain a 2.0 (C) grade point average.
-Eligibility may also be based upon the recommendation of the corresponding teachers and the Headmaster.
+In order to be eligible to participate in any co-curricular activities such as sports, students must maintain at least a 2.0 (C) grade point average.
+Eligibility may also be based upon the recommendation of the corresponding teachers and the administration.

-I. Failure Policy
+H. Failure Policy

-Students who receive a failing final grade in a subject must complete an action plan developed by the Vice Principal, teacher, parents, and student.
+Students who receive a failing final grade in a subject must complete an action plan developed by the administration, teacher, parents, and student.
 This may include an approved summer school program or a course with a tutor.
-Any student, who receives a failing final grade in three core courses, will not be promoted.
+Any student, who receives a failing final grade in three subjects, will not be promoted.